jandre3000/jandrewniak.com/resume.md

             -
                 title: Senior UX engineer - Web team
                 achievements: |
-                    Implemented a redesign of Wikipedia, developed multiple prototyping solutions, assisted in adopting Vue.js, wrote code that's scaled to billions of daily pageviews.
+                    Implemented a redesign of Wikipedia, developed multiple prototyping solutions that assisted design research and improved end-user adoption, helped adopt Vue.js, wrote maintainable front-end code that scales to billions of daily pageviews, lead the technical implementation of features within the redesign project and engaged team building through hiring, mentoring and onboarding efforts.

+                    #### Notable projects
+                    {: class="experience-box__position-title" }

                     - **Desktop Improvements Project** - *The first Wikipedia redesign in over a decade*.
                     Implemented new designs that improved the reading experience for a global audience.
 Worked to ensure the highest quality maintainable code, taking into account semantics, accessibility, performance, i18n, and progressive enhancement.

-                    - **Wikipedia mobile** - Added features and maintained the mobile version of Wikipedia, which focuses on performance and simplicity.
+                    - **Wikipedia mobile** - *The m.wikipedia.org site*.
+Added features and maintained the mobile version of Wikipedia, which focuses on performance and simplicity.
 Added tools and features to enable editing Wikipedia on mobile devices.

-                    - **Wikipedia Popups extension** - Implemented a Storybook instance to help provide a predictable development environnement for a broad range of test-cases for this feature.
+                    - **Wikipedia Popups extension** - *The tooltips on Wikipedia links*.
+Implemented a Storybook.js instance to help provide a predictable development environnement for a broad range of test-cases for this feature.
             -
                 title: UX engineer - Discovery team